Chaos? Kumbaya? How the debt limit standoff might end

 Wall Street could save the day, sort of, by having a meltdown.

 Along with economists, Senate Budget Committee Chairman Sheldon Whitehouse, D-R.I., has indicated that a stiff market selloff could force Republicans to retreat.
-Their donors would holler about the pending financial losses and give every lawmaker an incentive to be the hero and save the jobs and retirement savings of millions of Americans.
+Their donors would holler about the pending financial losses and give every lawmaker an incentive to be the hero and rescue the jobs and retirement savings of millions of Americans.

 Joe Brusuelas, chief economist at the consultancy RSM US, said in a Monday email that the talk of a potential default already is making it more expensive for investors to buy insurance on U.S. Treasury notes.
 But the panic is largely contained, so far, from the broader stock market that many voters and lawmakers follow.